 Establishing Dedicated Public Use Areas

-One of the opportunities for expanding the ATV industry potentially lies in the creation of dedicated use areas for these off-road vehicles.
-Since this equipment easily damages sensitive ecosystems, many parks won’t authorize the use of this transportation outside of specified sites.
+One of the opportunities for expanding the ATV industry potentially lies in creating dedicated use areas for these off-road vehicles.
+Since this equipment easily damages sensitive ecosystems, many parks won’t authorize this transportation outside of specified sites.
 Most jurisdictions in the USA and Canada do not allow these vehicles on public roads, either.
 Landowners currently constitute an important market for all-terrain vehicles.

 Consequently, non-landowners may enjoy limited opportunities to use this equipment.
 Some states, including West Virginia and Georgia, have created special-use ATV trail systems.
 Obtaining well-maintained, dedicated ATV recreational areas might benefit this industry.